 Media / UDP Network Settings :

-From what we know through our experience so far, schools need to allow Port 443 / HTTPS traffic and IT/network teams should be aware these video calls will happen over an encrypted peer-to-peer (P2P) connection.
+Schools need to allow Port 443 / HTTPS traffic and IT/network teams should be aware these video calls will happen over an encrypted peer-to-peer (P2P) connection, making any network adjustments required.

 We are also using Twilio’s Irish (ie1) “media servers”, which use the Twilio IP address ranges listed below: